asornoso/azure-kinect-node-wrapper/README.md

 # azure-kinect-node-wrapper
 A wrapper for the Azure Kinect SDK < br /> Will only work on Node/Electron Projects.
 Note: Web based projects cannot utilize Native Addons.
+Electron or similar must be used.

 ## Getting Started
 This package allows developers to access the raw image data from Microsoft's Azure Kinect Device.
 To get started you need: